venkatramanakurumalla/Emotional-Ai/README.md

     ```

 2.  **Installation:**
-    Simply download or clone the repository containing the `Pasted_Text_1758459358895.txt` file.
-Rename the file to something more descriptive, like `empathica_ai.py`.
+    Simply download or clone the repository containing the like `emotion_ai.py`.

 3.  **Running the Demo:**
     Execute the Python script to run the built-in test functions.
     ```bash
-    python empathica_ai.py
+    python emotion_ai.py
     ```
     This will run a basic test and a comprehensive stress test, showcasing the AI's capabilities across a wide range of emotional inputs.